 An aggrieved non-faculty academic appointee may request resolution of the grievance by initiating the following formal procedure.

-1) A formal grievance is a complaint in writing from the non-faculty academic appointee to the associate dean for faculty affairs, asking that an ad hoc grievance committee be appointed.
-(In the event that the complaint is against the associate dean for faculty affairs, the written complaint is sent to the senior associate dean for academic affairs and diversity.)
+1) A formal grievance is a complaint in writing from the non-faculty academic appointee to the assistant dean for faculty affairs, asking that an ad hoc grievance committee be appointed.
+(In the event that the complaint is against the assistant dean for faculty affairs, the written complaint is sent to the senior associate dean for academic affairs.)
 The written complaint should be filed within two months of the event to which it refers and should include the following, as appropriate:

 a) Statement of the allegation